 Pt.
 I Basic Deta ils

 1 Financial Year

 2 GSTIN

 3A Legal Name < Auto >

-GSTR 3B Trade Name (if any) < Auto >
+GSTR Trade Name < Auto >

+3B (if any)

 4 Are you liab le to audit under any Act? << Pleas e specify >>

-(Amount in ₹ i n all tables)
+(Amount in \Box i n all tables)

 Pt.
-II Reconciliat ion of turnover declared in aud with turnover declared in Anı
+II Reconciliat ion of turnover declared in aud with turnover declared in An

 5 Reconciliation of Gro ss Turnover

-A statements for same PAN th cluding exports) as per aud r the State / UT (For multi-GSTIN e turnover shall be derived fron cial Statement) I units under
+A Turnover (including exports) as per audited financial statements for the State / UT (For multi-GSTIN units under same PAN the turnover shall be derived from the audited Annual Financial Statement)

-В Unbilled reversion enue at the beginning of (+)
+В Unbilled revenue at the beginning of (+) Financial Year

-С Unadjusted a Financial Year advances at the end of the (+)
+С Unadjusted advances at the end of the (+) Financial Year

-D Deemed Supp oly under Schedule I (+)
+D Deemed Supply under Schedule I (+)

-E Credit Notes issued after the end of the financial year but reflected in the annual return
+E Credit Notes issued after the end of the (+) financial year but reflected in the annual return

-F Annual Fina e Discounts accounted for in the audited ual Financial Statement but are not nissible under GST
+F Trade Discounts accounted for in the audited (+) Annual Financial Statement but are not permissible under GST